CASE STUDY / FIREFLY HEALTH

 to clearer navigation and feature organization during testing

-Improved development efficiency
+Improved development velocity

 enabling rapid addition of new features without architectural debt